londelec/leandcxmlman/source/sections/IEC61850cl/TransportSettings.rst

    * :(attr):
      :val:      xxxx.xxx1
      :desc:     Calling and called Transport-Selector identifiers of the received Connection Confirm [CC-TPDU] message will be **checked**.
-Connection will be aborted if identfiers are incorrect.
+		Connection will be aborted if identifiers are incorrect.

    * :attr:     Bits 1...7
      :val:      Any